kostogls/kv-proj/README.md

 1. Clone the repository

 2. Regarding the .env file: Despite that common practice has it in .gitignore, I uploaded it, for convinience in running the code directly.
 If you wish to change the values of the variables in the .env, you can edit it accordingly.
-In the next steps, I mention where the values of the .env variables must be used.

 ### Connect to the db (Option 1: using pgadmin tool - windows or linux)